mark-hahn/coffeekup-intro/README.md

-A Beginners's Introduction to CoffeeKup
+A Beginner's Introduction to CoffeeKup
 ===
 By Mark Hahn

 CoffeeKup uses a simple scheme to provide a concise, expressive, easy-to-read, and time-saving HTML templating solution.
 It is based on the CoffeeScript language, with which you will need to be familiar.
 If you aren't already hooked on CoffeeScript then visit http://coffeescript.org first to find out what you are missing.
 Then come back here to also get hooked on CoffeeKup.

 This introduction is for CoffeeKup beginners like myself (I'm learning it as I write this).
 Let's go through this together step by step.
-Once you complete this I suggest you go to CoffeeKup's [github page] (https://github.com/mauricemach/coffeekup) to learn more.
-Currently the only discussion of CoffeeKup is on CoffeeKup's [issues page] (https://github.com/mauricemach/coffeekup/issues?sort=created&direction=desc).
+Once you complete this I suggest you go to CoffeeKup's [github page](https://github.com/mauricemach/coffeekup) to learn more.
+Currently the only discussion of CoffeeKup is on CoffeeKup's [issues page](https://github.com/mauricemach/coffeekup/issues?sort=created&direction=desc).

 Unlike most tutorials I will not need to help you install CoffeeKup to follow along with the examples.
 I will give the results of the template with each example.
 You might also want to bring up http://coffeekup.org in another window and paste these examples into the left pane.
 This will allow you to play around with the template and see the results immediately.
 (This also makes a great tool to use while you are writing your own CoffeeKup code).